 The proclaimed value of "neighborhood schools" was the justification for northern school segregation, and providing "good" (meaning "white") schools for their kids was a major rationale used by those who fought to maintain white-only neighborhoods.
 So it's no surprise that battles over school segregation raged in parallel with struggles over segregated housing in northern cities like Los Angeles, Boston, New York, Chicago, & elsewhere.

 In the 1960s, the Los Angeles Unified School District was the third largest in the nation, and under their covert system of defacto segregation the disparities between white and nonwhite schools in resources, quality of education, and graduation rates, were both stark and undeniable.
-Except for a handful of integrated schools, most L.A. schools were segregated — either overwhelmingly white with a few token Blacks, Latinos, Asians, or Indians, or overwhelmingly nonwhite with perhaps a handful of whites.
+Except for a small handful of integrated schools like Dorsey High, most L.A. schools were segregated — either overwhelmingly white with a few token Blacks, Latinos, Asians, or Native Americans, or overwhelmingly nonwhite with perhaps a handful of whites.

-Almost all of the district's Black students were in 93 overwhelmingly segregated, underfunded, and overcrowded schools while most of the remaining 400 or so schools were either entirely all-white or almost so.
-Three-quarters of all L.A. elementary schools were overwhelmingly white, yet 90% of the elementary schools forced by overcrowding to limit children to half-day sessions were among those that were overwhelmingly Afro-American or Latino* because that's how the Board of Education (BoE) chose to allocate resources and assign students.
+Almost all of the district's Black students were in 93 overwhelmingly segregated, underfunded, and overcrowded schools while most of the remaining 400 or so schools were either entirely all-white or all-Latino,* or almost so.
+With the system strained by a flood of Baby-Boom students, overcrowding meant that many elementary schools were on half-day sessions.
+Few of the half-day schools were white while 90% of them were overwhelmingly Afro-American or Latino because that's how the Board of Education (BoE) chose to allocate resources and assign students.

-[*L.A. school segregation statistics from this era are primarily from court cases filed by Afro-American parents.
-At that time there were no similar suits by Latino or Asian parents so the BoE was able to conceal how they were segregating Latino and Asian students.]
+[*L.A. school segregation statistics from this era are primarily from court cases filed by African-American parents.
+At that time there were no similar suits by Latino or Asian parents so the BoE was able to conceal how they were segregating Latino and Asian students.]e

-While nonwhite kids who experienced school more as inmates than valued pupils may have preferred half-day sessions, their parents definitely did not.
+While nonwhite kids who experienced school more as prison inmates than precious pupils may have preferred half-day sessions — their parents definitely did not.
 Inspired by Brown v Board of Education and Freedom Movement successes in the South against de jure segregation, Black parents in L.A. began demanding that something be done to significantly improve their children's education.
-The NAACP, Afro-American community leaders, and local ministerial groups conducted studies, issued reports, and negotiated with the BoE and City Council for years — to no avail.
+The NAACP, African-American community leaders, and local ministerial groups conducted studies, issued reports, and negotiated with the BoE and City Council for years — to no avail.

 Their pleas fell on deaf ears.
 Though white officials publicly denied any racial intent on their part, some BoE members ran for election on explicit, openly-stated, anti-integration platforms, and others on praise of "neighborhood" schools.
 Year after year, the board adamantly refused to collect or release relevant statistics and they uniformly stonewalled desegregation demands by CORE and the NAACP.
 Which is precisely what most white voters and public office-holders wanted them to do.